The Rev. Susan P. Conrad, BCC

 Pediatric Staff Chaplain

-Chaplain and ACPE Supervisory Candidate
+Chaplain and ACPE Certified Educator Candidate

-Chaplain and ACPE Supervisory Candidate
+Chaplain and ACPE Certified Educator Candidate

 Ms. Flora Avecilla

-Administrative Analyst for the Parnassus Heights campus
+Administrative Officer for the Parnassus Heights campus

-Flora Avecilla joined the Department of Spiritual Care Services in September 2014 as our Administrative Analyst.
+Flora Avecilla joined the Department of Spiritual Care Services in September 2014 as our Administrative Officer.
 Prior to coming to Spiritual Care, she worked in UCSF’s Department of Emergency Medicine for eight years.
 She holds a B.F.A. degree from Cornish College of the Arts.
 Outside of work, Flora enjoys spending time with her daughter, traveling out of the country, and anything that has to do with art and design.

 Ms. Kate Perdigon

-Administrative Analyst for the Mission Bay campus
+Administrative Officer for the Mission Bay campus